godatadriven/godatadriven-blog/content/r-gamblers-ruin.md

 # Conclusion

-These infinite betting strategies are known as *martingales*, you can find more information about them on wikipedia.
+These infinite betting strategies where the outcome seems riskless are known as *martingales*, you can find more information about them on wikipedia.
 Mathematics is a nice tool and should not be ignored when tackling these strategies but to confirm their flaws with something maybe a little more tangible R can be a great tool.
 Creating and running simulations in R is easier if you split your simulation into smaller functional bits.
 The lazy evaluation of ggplot can also be of help to keep the code you need clean.